 You will only need a fresh living sourdough starter, with its perfumes and bubbles.

-If you don’t have one you can make your first starter following this recipe:
+If you don’t have one you can buy your first starter here.

 So once your sourdough starter is ready and pumping life and bubbles, get ready for a day of love and baking rewards.

 - 500 gr starter fed the night before with hydro 100%

 This is time for you to mix all these ingredients together, by hand or with a dough machine.

 If you are using your hands and strength it will probably very long and hard, but you will be so happy at the end, it is worth it.

 If you have a dough machine you can just let the machine do the mixing and kneading and the hard work.
 Mix and knead until the dough being sticky start to get very smooth and polished.

 There is no timing on this effort, it’s all up to your stamina and strength.

 Once the dough is ready and silky turn it into a ball and rub it with your oil greased hands.
 Let it rest about 3-4 hours at room temperature, then portion it into our bread proving baskets, for this recipe you’ll need about 3 baskets.
 So divide your bread on 3 even big buns and start folding and kneading making the out layer nice and tight.At this stage if you don’t want to bake it the same day, put it into the fridge inside the same bread proving baskets, let it proof slowly over night.
 In the morning take it out and follow the following baking stages.
 In case you don’t want to wait and you want to bake it the same day, let the dough double in size, preheat the oven and bake it at 230 Celsius degrees.
 To help the bread open up and create a good crust, put a tray with some water on the bottom of the oven for about 10 minutes.
 The steam will keep the crust soft enough until the bread will have finished is natural growth.
 The total time will be 35-45 minutes.